 Via her relationship with the Ramsays, Amor met Anna Wolkoff, a famous Russian émigré fashion designer whose upmarket shop had lately gone bankrupt.
 Amor became part of Wolkoff’s anti-Semitic Right Club clique, which convened at the Russian Tea Rooms, a South Kensington cafe-cum-restaurant favoured by Nazi sympathizers.

 The tearooms were run by Wolkoff’s parents: her father had been a naval attache at the Imperial Russian embassy, while her mother was a former lady-in-waiting to the tsarina.
 Robbed of their wealth and status by the Bolshevik revolution, they detested communism, and viewed the Nazis as Russia’s potential saviours.
-On at least two occasions, Wolkoff, who had multiple links to Hitler’s regime, travelled to Germany and held meetings with Nazi officials.
+On at least two occasions, Wolkoff, who had multiple links to Adolf Hitler’s regime, travelled to Germany and held meetings with Nazi officials.